Ed Grothus

-Edward Bernard Grothus (June 28, 1923 - February 12, 2009) was an American machinist and technician at the Los Alamos National Laboratory during the 1950s and 1960s.
+Edward "Atomic Ed" Bernard Grothus (June 28, 1923 - February 12, 2009) was an American machinist and technician at the Los Alamos National Laboratory during the 1950s and 1960s.
 In later life he became the owner of a surplus store which he used as a base for peace and anti-nuclear activism.

 Weapons specialist

 Originally, Grothus built rifles and machine guns at the Rock Island Arsenal in Illinois.

 He arrived in Los Alamos on March 23, 1949.
 Initially, Grothus worked for 2 years as a machinist and then 18 years as a technician in the R-Site weapons development group.
 This involved working with depleted uranium and taking measurements for studies on the hydrodynamics of test implosions.

 He said his work contributed to the creation of bombs 30 times smaller and 30 times more powerful than those used on Hiroshima and Nagasaki—an increase from 15 kilotons to 475 kilotons in a nuclear package the size of a bowling ball.

 On December 1, 1969, Grothus quit the lab to pursue his business and activism interests full-time.